VAT on Google search engine activity? Share

-The "Google" system is already largely copied in the digital industry.
+The "Google system" is already largely copied in the digital industry.
 Some people call this practice "foofling".
 In the traditional economy, collecting clients' personal data for advertising purposes is spreading too.

-If, on the contrary, VAT is due on the use of Google search engine, other services suppliers may also be affected provided that the strict conditions are met.
+If, on the contrary, VAT is due on the use of Google search engine, other services suppliers may also be affected provided that the above strict conditions are met.

 b) Users of the search engine are in no way concerned for the past years, since they fulfilled all the conditions set by Google and they owe nothing more.
-Prices are always treated as including VAT.
+Prices are always including VAT.

 With regards to the use of the search engine in the future, laws dealing with privacy protection always allow users to prohibit Google from monetizing their personal data.
 Google will have no choice but to make the option more visible, more effective, and more stable.

-Specifically, we should get an opt-in system (the user is supposed to refuse the monetization of his own personal data unless he explicitly allows it and pays VAT) instead of the current opt-out system (Google monetizes your data unless you request it not to do so).
+Specifically, we should get an opt-in system (the user is supposed to refuse the monetization of his own personal data unless he explicitly allows it and pays VAT) instead of the current opt-out system (Google monetizes your data unless you request Google not to do so).

 Only users who allow Google search engine to monetize their personal data are required to pay VAT (unless Google pay it for them).
 Given the popularity of Google search engine in Europe, the amount of those users may be high.

 On the other hand, the authorities in charge of privacy protection retain all their prerogatives.